Niacin (vitamin B3), also known as nicotinamide and nicotinic acid,

 Q. Is niacin helpful in acne?

-A. I don't think a niacin supplement would influence
+A. I don't think it would influence

 acne in a noticeable way.